-Steven Campbell is a senior associate in the firm’s Construction & Government Contracts Group.
-Mr. Campbell focuses his practice on the representation of contractors and owners in litigating construction and government contracts-related disputes.
-He also routinely advises government contractors on the negotiation of and compliance with government contracts.
-Mr. Campbell has substantial experience in representing government contractors with respect to government investigations and procurement protests before federal, state and municipal bodies.
+Steven Campbell is a senior associate on Alston & Bird's Litigation and Trial Practice Team.
+He routinely negotiates design and construction agreements and advises government contractors on the negotiation of and compliance with government contracts.
+Steven has substantial experience in representing government contractors facing government investigations and procurement protests before federal, state and municipal bodies.

-Mr. Campbell received his J.D., magna cum laude, from the University of Tennessee, where he served as editor of the Tennessee Law Review.
-While in law school, Mr. Campbell held a judicial extern with the Knoxville Criminal Court and served as a student attorney in the UT Legal Clinic.
-Mr. Campbell received his B.A., cum laude, in 2004 from Millsaps College, where he majored in philosophy and religious studies.
+Steven received his J.D., magna cum laude, from the University of Tennessee, where he served as editor of the Tennessee Law Review.
+While in law school, he held a judicial externship with the Knoxville Criminal Court and served as a student attorney in the UT Legal Clinic.
+Steven received his B.A., cum laude, in 2004 from Millsaps College, where he majored in philosophy and religious studies.

-- Counsel to a protestor before the GAO regarding the award of a multi-million dollar land acquisition and development contract by the General Services Administration, which protest resulted in the award being overturned and solicitation reissued.
+- Counsel to a protestor before the Government Accountability Office regarding the award of a multimillion-dollar land acquisition and development contract by the General Services Administration, resulting in the award being overturned and solicitation reissued.

 - Counsel to a Nasdaq company in federal government investigations regarding a contractor’s compliance with procurement regulations.

-- Counsel to an international steel manufacturer in its compliance with domestic source restrictions under the Buy American Act, Trade Agreements Act, ARRA and federally funded transportation grant programs.
+- Frequently advises clients on compliance with domestic source requirements under the Buy American Act, Trade Agreements Act, ARRA and federally-funded transportation grant programs.